ServBay Cross-Platform Data Migration Guide

 ServBay

-Step 4: Reinstall All Required Packages
+Step 4: Reinstall All Required Software Packages

-- Open ServBay on your new Mac.
+- Open ServBay on your new device.

-- Reinstall all the packages you previously used according to your old setup (for example, PHP 8.2, MySQL 8.0, Nginx 1.25, etc.).
+- Reinstall all the packages you previously used on your old device (for example, PHP 8.2, MySQL 8.0, Nginx 1.25, etc.).

-Step 6: Migrate Core Data and Configuration Files
+Step 6: Migrate Core Data and Configurations

 /Applications/ServBay.bak

-(the backup from your old Mac)/Applications/ServBay
+(backup from your old device)/Applications/ServBay

-Perform the following copying steps:
+Perform the following copy operations:

 backup

-: Contains all your manual and automatic backup files.data
+: contains all your manual and automatic backup files.data

-: Contains all your database files (MySQL, MariaDB, PostgreSQL).ssl
+: contains all your database files (MySQL, MariaDB, PostgreSQL).ssl

-: Contains all your SSL certificate files.www
+: includes all your SSL certificate files.www

-: Contains all your website project files.
+: has all your website project files.

 /Applications/ServBay.bak/data/servbay/config.data

-. - Send this
+- Send this

 config.data